 Northern follows the full cost method of accounting for crude oil and natural gas operations whereby all costs related to the exploration and development of crude oil and natural gas properties are initially capitalized into a single cost center ("full cost pool").
 Such costs include land acquisition costs, geological and geophysical expenses, carrying charges on non-producing properties, costs of drilling directly related to acquisition, and exploration activities.
 Internal costs that are capitalized are directly attributable to acquisition, exploration and development activities and do not include costs related to the production, general corporate overhead or similar activities.
 Costs associated with production and general corporate activities are expensed in the period incurred.
-Capitalized costs are summarized as follows for the years ended December 31, 2012, 2011, and 2010:
+Capitalized costs are summarized as follows for the years ended December 31, 2013, 2012 and 2011, respectively:

-Year Ended December 31, 2012 2011 2010 Capitalized Certain Payroll and Other Internal Costs \$ 8,477,678 \$ 16,952,995 \$ 6,559,741 Capitalized Interest Costs 5,929,473 405,984 59,711 Total \$ 14,407,151 \$ 17,358,979 \$ 6,619,452
+Year Ended December 31, 2013 2012 2011 Capitalized Certain Payroll and Other Internal Costs \$ 3,295,427 \$ 8,477,678 \$ 16,952,995 Capitalized Interest Costs 5,976,981 5,929,473 405,984 Total \$ 9,272,408 \$ 14,407,151 \$ 17,358,979

-As of December 31, 2012, the Company held leasehold interests in the Williston Basin on acreage located in North Dakota and Montana targeting the Bakken and Three Forks formations.
+As of December 31, 2013, the Company held leasehold interests in the Williston Basin on acreage located in North Dakota and Montana targeting the Bakken and Three Forks formations.

 Proceeds from property sales will generally be credited to the full cost pool, with no gain or loss recognized, unless such a sale would significantly alter the relationship between capitalized costs and the proved reserves attributable to these costs.
 A significant alteration would typically involve a sale of 25% or more of the proved reserves related to a single full cost pool.
-In the years ended December 31, 2012, 2011, and 2010, the Company sold acreage and interests in producing properties for \$908,000, \$5.0 million and \$298,000, respectively.
+In the years ended December 31, 2013, 2012 and 2011, the Company sold acreage and interests in producing properties for \$0, \$908,000, and \$5.0 million, respectively.
 The proceeds for these sales were applied to reduce the capitalized costs of crude oil and natural gas properties.

-Capitalized costs associated with impaired properties and capitalized cost related to properties having proved reserves, plus the estimated future development costs and asset retirement costs, are depleted and amortized on the unit-of-production method based on the estimated gross proved reserves as determined by independent petroleum engineers.
+Capitalized costs associated with impaired properties and capitalized costs related to properties having proved reserves, plus the estimated future development costs and asset retirement costs, are depleted and amortized on the unit-of-production method based on the estimated gross proved reserves as determined by independent petroleum engineers.
 The costs of unproved properties are withheld from the depletion base until such time as they are either developed or abandoned.
 When proved reserves are assigned or the property is considered to be impaired, the cost of the property or the amount of the impairment is added to costs subject to depletion and full cost ceiling calculations.
-For the years ended December 31, 2012, 2011, and 2010, the Company transferred into the full cost pool costs related to expired leases of \$7.1 million, \$9.0 million, and \$1.6 million, respectively.
+For the years ended December 31, 2013, 2012 and 2011, the Company transferred into the full cost pool costs related to expired leases of \$14.1 million, \$7.1 million, and \$9.0 million, respectively.